 Duration: 1 hour

-Presenter: Annabelle Tannenbaum, Educator and Consultant
+Presenter: Annabel Tannenbaum, Educator and Consultant

 CPE: 1 hour (certificate provided)